This article explains the several components of OutSystems. It also explains how to set up OutSystems on the cloud or

 Production Environment: The environment that hosts the application version end-users are interacting with.
 Usually, this environment is only accessible by the operations team.

 Management Environment: The environment that hosts LifeTime application, which is the infrastructure management console.
-Given its requirements, LifeTime application should run in a dedicated environment.
-Installing LifeTime in an existing environment will not be supported from version OutSystems 11 onwards.
+Given its requirements, LifeTime application must run in a dedicated environment.
+Installing LifeTime in an existing environment is not a supported scenario.
 Learn how to size an environment for the infrastructure management console.

 You can have your infrastructure on the cloud, on-premises, or with a hybrid configuration, where some environments are on the cloud, and some on-premises.
 Learn more about the possible OutSystems infrastructure configurations.

 If you're using OutSystems PaaS, you don't need to worry about installing or licensing your infrastructure.
 Once you receive your OutSystems PaaS it is ready for you to develop your apps.